Posted on behalf of Phillips Law Group on Apr 22, 2015 in Class Action Lawsuits

 Most people infected with Salmonella develop diarrhea, fever, and abdominal cramps between 12 and 72 hours after infection, the CDC says online, adding that the illness can last up to seven days and can spread from the intestines to other parts of the body.

 Get help from an Arizona food poisoning lawyer.
 Get help from the Phillips Law Group.

 We have the necessary experience to find out who was responsible for making you ill.

 Theres no reason that you should be a victim.
 Act now to pursue justice.

-Contact the Phillips Law Group for a FREE evaluation.
+Contact a Phoenix personal injury attorney from the Phillips Law Group for a FREE evaluation.